UPDATED FEB. 10

-On July 1, 2021, the Cal Poly Corporation will begin working with departments and employees to create a model of in-person work and teleworking for all areas in which this may be an option.
+On July 1, 2021, the Cal Poly Corporation began working with departments and employees to create a model of in-person work and teleworking for all areas in which this may be an option.
 The Return-to-Campus Roadmap is rooted in California’s Roadmap to Resilience and Blueprint for a Safer Economy and in maintaining the safety of our students, employees, and community.
-Corporation leadership will work with all employees to ensure they are fully supported in the work situation of their choosing, whether that be in-person or continued telework.
-The Corporation will follow vaccination deployment, continued safety protocols and approval to return to a majority of in-person activities on campus while continuing to prioritize student success and the health and safety of the Cal Poly community.
+Corporation leadership will work with all employees to ensure they are fully supported in their work situation.
+The Corporation will follow vaccination deployment and continued safety protocols while continuing to prioritize student success and the health and safety of the Cal Poly community.

 The Cal Poly Corporation oversees many business entities across the Cal Poly campus.
 The following Return-to-Campus Roadmap plan primarily covers core operations of the Corporation.
 Areas in agriculture, food production, research and others may have industry-specific guidelines that must be followed.
 Please refer to state and local guidelines for your specific areas.
 Additionally, Campus Dining has a separate return-to-work plan documenting physical distancing (if applicable) and enhanced sanitation protocols by venue.